blacksenator/carddav2fb/README.md

 Additonal with this version (fork):

-* specify with `forcedupload` whether the phone book should be overwritten, or if phone numbers that are not included in the upload are to be saved as vcf by e-mail (see wiki for handling details).
+* specify `forcedupload` whether the phone book should be overwritten, or if phone numbers that are not included in the upload are to be saved as vcf by e-mail (see wiki for handling details).
 * converting vanity names to quickdial alias, so the keypad image could become more specific (e.g. '**8OMA' becomes 'Oma' instead of 'Hilde')
+* additional outputs:
-* specify with `fritzadr` if fax numbers should be extracted from the phone book and stored as FRITZ!Fax (fax4box) adressbook (FritzAdr.dbf)
+  * specify `fritzadr` if fax numbers should be extracted from the phone book and stored as FRITZ!Fax (fax4box) adressbook (FritzAdr.dbf)
-* specify with `path` in `jfritz` if the phone book should be stored in jFritz format (XML) there
+  * specify `path` in `jfritz` if the phone book is to be stored there in jFritz format (XML)
+  * specify `path` in `yealink` if the phone book is to be stored there in Yealink IP phone format (XML)

 **Have a look in the [wiki](https://github.com/BlackSenator/carddav2fb/wiki) for further information!**

 ## Requirements